-If you crave more action, the French and Italian villages have enormous pools with swim-up bars, music and water activities.
-Kids won’t want to go any farther than Pirates’ Park, which has its own swim-up smoothie bar, a lazy river, a surf simulator and water slides that are (ahem) fun for grown-ups too.
+If you crave more action, the French and Italian villages have enormous (though crowded) pools with swim-up bars, music and water activities.
+Kids won’t want to go any farther than Pirates’ Park, which has its own swim-up smoothie bar, a lazy river, a surf simulator and water slides that are fun for grown-ups too.

 For picky palates, head to the ’50s-style diner Bobby Dee’s or one of the two pizzerias.
-And Café de Paris, a cute patisserie, is the perfect place to wait out an afternoon rain shower with a cappuccino and a plateful of bite-size pastries.
+Café de Paris, a cute patisserie, is the perfect place to wait out an afternoon rain shower with a cappuccino and a plateful of bite-size pastries.

 Activities and Excursions